-Twitter investigating complaints about @POTUS account transfer
+Twitter fixes botched @POTUS account transfer

-The transfer of power on Twitter hasn't gone entirely smoothly.
+The transfer of power on Twitter didn't go entirely smoothly.

-The social media platform says it's looking into complaints from angry users who say they were unwittingly added as followers of the @POTUS account after President Donald Trump's team took it over on Friday.
+CEO Jack Dorsey apologized Saturday for inadvertently signing up about 560,000 users to follow accounts controlled by the Trump administration, including the @POTUS Twitter handle after it switched over to President Trump.

-"We are investigating," Twitter CEO Jack Dorsey told one irate user late Friday.
+He explained in a series of tweets that users who followed President Obama's new handle -- @POTUS44 -- after noon on Friday were automatically set to follow the Trump-run @POTUS handle.

-The company's @support account also responded, saying it was aware of "the issue with migrating @POTUS followers."
-That tweet received hundreds of replies and nearly 3,000 retweets.
+In addition, "some people who unfollowed @POTUS in the past were mistakenly marked to now follow @POTUS," Dorsey said via Twitter.
+"This also affected other official Administration accounts like @VP, @WhiteHouse, and @PressSec."

-The complaints from users created an unexpected headache for Twitter, which had carefully planned for the handover of handles for official accounts like @POTUS, @FLOTUS, @VP, @WhiteHouse and @PressSec.
+The social media platform began investigating complaints from users on Friday who said they were unwittingly added as followers of the account after the Trump team took it over.

-Some Twitter users said that after the inauguration, they'd also found themselves added as followers of some of those other accounts without having chosen to do so.
+The complaints created an unexpected headache for Twitter, which had carefully planned for the handover of handles for official accounts.

 Under the Twitter transition, all of the official tweets from the Obama administration were removed and archived on a set of newly created accounts, including @POTUS44, @VP44 and @FLOTUS44.